MAGA Isn't Just A Cult -- It Has Become A Murder Cult

 In another scene, one Follower raises both of his arms and his colleagues cut the lights and start slitting people’s throats.

-When Carroll’s ex-wife, Claire Matthews (played by Natalie Zea) won’t engage with him, his acolytes start killing other women with the same name.
+When Carroll’s ex, Claire, won’t engage with him, his acolytes start killing other women with the same name.
 One gets pushed out a high rise window.
 Another one gets spear gunned in her stomach in a diner booth.